-NJCRAC set up the Task Force in the wake of the 1973

-Arab-Israel war.
-The latter's purpose is to maximize United States military, moral and economic support of Israel.
+NJCRAC set up the Task Force in the wake of the 1973 Arab-Israel War.
+The latter's purpose is to maximize American understanding of what Israel stands for.
 Made up of leaders of its member agencies and selected councils, the Task Force seeks to foster a climate of public opinion which will not press Israel to accept conditions that jeopardize her independence and security.

 The Task Force's immediate goal was to counter negative propaganda which at the time was exploiting the energy crisis to link the oil embargo to U.S. policy vis-a-vis Israel.
-A number of projects were suggested by Jewish community leadership; and because some of these were beyond the budgetary resources of the agencies, special funding was allotted for a stipulated time.
+A number of projects were suggested by Jewish community leadership; and because some of these were beyond the budgetary resources of the agencies, special funding was allocated for a stipulated time.

 Task Force programs did sensitize American opinion to the dangers of making energy problems appear to be an aspect of the Arab-Israel conflict.
-Strategy of this group is also credited with encouraging the enactment of a landmark federal law forbidding Americans from participating in an Arab boycott.
+The strategy of this group is also credited with encouraging the enactment of a landmark federal law forbidding Americans to participate in an Arab boycott.